splendidcomputer/DML-based-on-structural-neighborhoods-for-dimensionality-reduction-and-classification-performance/README.md

-# Distance-metric-learning-based-on-structural-neighborhoods-for-dimensionality-reduction-and-classifi
-Distance metric learning based on structural neighborhoods for dimensionality reduction and classification performance improvement
+# Distance metric learning based on structural neighborhoods for dimensionality reduction and classification performance improvement